Ebenator Ozulogu

-Ebenator (popularly known as Ebenator Ozulogu) is a town in Nnewi South Local Government Area of Anambra State, south-eastern Nigeria, predominantly occupied by Igbo speaking people.
+Ebenator (popularly known as Ebenator Ozulogu) is a town in the Nnewi South Local Government Area of Anambra State, Nigeria, predominantly occupied by Igbo-speaking people.
 Ebenator has good weather and fertile lands, as it is surrounded by natural water.
 The Igbo people living around there live in families close to each other and are predominantly Christians.

-Name

-The town is called 'Ebenator Ozulogu' because of her great deeds in the past.
-According to oral history, the town, not withstanding her smallness, was very mighty, and fought with virtually all her neighbouring communities who attempted to annex, plunder, raid, incur, pillage or even annihilate her because of her smallness in those olden days.
-The town was indomitable and able to wage war with all those neighbouring communities, and emerge victorious because of the powerful god —Akwai, and goddess — Ofala which the people worshipped then.

 Villages

 Ebenator is made up of three villages, Umunnama, Umuonyeukpa and Ubaha.

 History

 The name Ebenator was coined in 1918 by an Anglican church teacher posted to the community, Peter Onwuemerie.
-Then, these three autonomous villages hitherto had no one general name, by which they were addressed as a community, until Onwuemerie suggested Ebonator (meaning three villages/regions), a name which the community leaders and members swiftly subscribed to, and which later became pronounced as Ebenator, the name the community bears till today.
+Then, these three autonomous villages hitherto had no one general name, by which they were addressed as a community until Onwuemerie suggested Ebonator (meaning three villages/regions), a name which the community leaders and members swiftly subscribed to, and which later became pronounced as Ebenator, the name the community bears till today.

 Geography

 Ebenator shares boundary with other communities in Nnewi South Local Government, such as Ukpor, Ezinifite, Osumenyi, Utuh.
 Ebenator produced the first trained teacher, the first university graduate, the first medical doctor, and first professor in the entire Mbanese, which is a general name for a conglomerate of five (out of ten) communities that make up the local government.
 These communities are Ebenator, Ezinifite, Akwaihedi, Osumenyi and Utuh.